Parker-Hale M82: C3A1

 The C3 was updated to the C3A1 and a number of modifications were made including the addition of a 10× Unertl scope currently in use by the United States Marine Corps.
 A fiberglass McMillan A2 stock was fitted along with a Parker-Hale made bipod for more stability and support while aiming in the prone position.
 During Operation APOLLO Canadian sniper Master Corporal Graham Ragsdale recorded 20 confirmed kills with the C3A1.
 It has also been used as a competition rifle.
 The C3A1 has been withdrawn from the Canadian Army and has been replaced by the C14 Timberwolf rifle Medium Range Sniper Weapon System.
 Instead it is used for the training of snipers due to its similarities with the C14 Timberwolf rifle.
-Its decline was due to a lack of parts due to the ending of production of firearms by Parker Hale in 2000 and the cesstion of C3A1 production in 1984.
+Its decline was due to a lack of parts due to the ending of production of firearms by Parker Hale in 2000 and the cessation of C3A1 production in 1984.

 Parker Hale offered the C3A1 as a complete kit known as the M85 on the civilian market.
 Common confusion occurs but no M82 was fitted with detachable magazines or enlarged bolt knob.

 Other Canadian snipers recorded high hit ratios and some extremely difficult shots.
 These marksmen remain anonymous.